 Breast cancer is one of the most prevalent malignancies affecting women worldwide, with millions of new cases diagnosed yearly.
 While significant advancements in screening, early detection, and treatment have improved survival rates, breast cancer treatments can sometimes lead to persistent side effects.
 Lymphedema, a chronic condition characterized by fluid retention and swelling in the limbs, is one such complication that commonly affects breast cancer survivors.
 During Breast Cancer Awareness Month, I want to highlight the link between breast cancer and lymphedema, its risk factors, prevention strategies, and early recognition and management.Continue reading →

-One of the most common types of cancer affecting women today is breast cancer.
-About one in eight U.S. women will develop invasive breast cancer over the course of her lifetime.
-During surgery to treat the cancer, lymph nodes are often removed, which can disrupt the flow of lymph and cause swelling.
+Breast cancer is one of the most common types affecting women today.
+About one in eight U.S. women will develop invasive breast cancer throughout her lifetime.
+During surgery to treat the tumor, lymph nodes are often removed, which can disrupt the flow of lymph and cause swelling.
 The lymph nodes may also be treated with radiation which can cause damage to the lymphatic system.
 This does not always occur after surgery or radiation, as sometimes it appears months or even years later.
 As a result, it’s common for breast cancer patients to develop lymphedema.
-It’s important to know of your risk factor for this condition, as well as ways that can reduce your risk.
+Knowing your risk factor for this condition and ways to reduce your risk is essential.
 Continue reading →